Treatment Effect Estimation with Efficient Data Aggregation: Carved estimator

-Each of our existing studies in particular observes $N_k$ samples of the outcome and the treatment along with the samples for a subset of covariates seen in all the studies.
+Each of our existing studies, in particular, observes $N_k$ samples for the outcome and treatment along with a subset of covariates that are seen across all the studies.
 For the remaining section, we consider the following parameters